aseradyn/flagon-with-a-dragon/pages/food/recipes/ChickenPaprikash.md

 # Chicken Paprikash

-[Chicken paprikash](https://en.wikipedia.org/wiki/Chicken_paprikash) is a traditional dish from Hungarian cuisine.
-It's essentially chicken braised in a sauce whose main flavor is paprika.
-Its spiciness will depend on the type of paprika you use.
-I make it with a sweet paprika, so it came out very mild and flavorful.

 This recipe is based on the one from [Tasting History](https://www.tastinghistory.com/episodes/chickenpaprikash), but I cut the recipe roughly in half.

 ## Ingredients